‘Until death, it’s all life’

 Combing back: I make use of a special brush to avoid tugging and pulling: an air motion brush.
 Google it, you will find info: recommended equipment in my opinion.
 Using this brush gives me a comfortable experience.
 Combing with other brushes will be okay for this pomade is very user-friendly.
 The pomade is easy to distribute evenly.
 Switching the mop’s direction to part went alright as well.

 Control: immediate control!
 Don’t expect Quixote heavy hold to be a very waxy pomade that rips out hairs.
 Don’t expect a pomade that forces the hair into a certain direction and after a few seconds it will bounce back, jump up as many waxy pomades do.
-No, Quixote works nicely.
+No, Quixote works nicely, it has some good slickness.
 Every hair was laid down perfectly and even my cowlicks (after an extra small lick) participated well.
 It was easy to lift my front without waves showing through.
 For a heavy, there’s some good slickness.
 No fight with stray hairs.
 I got myself some good height and shape.
 Impressed!

 Styling time: rather fast.
 Styles comfortable.